Hong Kong Sign Language is a language of the Deaf community in Hong Kong. It is a visual-gestural language having its own grammar.

 Note: For students who have learnt Hong Kong Sign Language before, please contact the teachers of the language programme for placement test.

-HKSL3000 Hong Kong Sign Language IV (Course Outline)
+HKSL3000 Hong Kong Sign Language IV (Course Outline C)

 This course is the continuation of HKSL2001.
 It continues to train the students’ comprehension and expressive skills through their participating in a set of communicative activities with emphasis on narrating events and describing relative locations of objects in space.
 Students will acquire more vocabulary and grammatical constructions of HKSL.
 Selected topics on various aspects of deaf culture and customs will be introduced to enhance students’ understanding of the local deaf community.